 We recently emailed and called over 300 members who cards were believed to be included in the Albertson's breach.
 We are recommending that those cards be replaced and can do that easily during normal office hours at the credit union.

 Home Depot announced on September 2nd that there was a possible data breach.
 This has since been confirmed.
 The breach began sometime in April 2014 through present.
-Home Depot has not yet announced that this breach has been sealed.
+Home Depot announced that this breach has been sealed.
 Similar to the December Target breach, payment card information including name, card number, expiration date and CVV were stolen.
 Home Depot has not yet affirmed that Personal Identification Numbers (PINs) were or were not included.
+Home Depot confirmed that a large number of chipped cards issued by Canadian banks and credit unions were also compromised.

-We are sorry that our members have to go through this.
+We regret that our members have to go through this.

 Here are some articles that may help fill in the information gaps: